 This realization was crucial for the development of a completely new mindset that I so desperately needed.

 If I wanted to feel better, I could no longer depend on the doctors to do all the work.

 So, I ended my appointment with my endocrinologist rather quickly and instead of crying on my way out the door, feeling hopeless yet again, I held my head up high and told myself that things were going to be different.
 There had to be another way and I was going to find it.

 And guess what?
-Here I am many years later, still riding that so-called placebo effect (oh, and almost in complete remission).
+Here I am many years later, still riding that so-called placebo effect (oh, and in complete remission).
 If you’re ready to start you’re journey towards Hashimoto’s remission, be sure to grab our Free Hashimoto’s Starter Pack by clicking the button below!